 -A reactive screening test result does not distinguish between past (resolved) and present HCV infection

 -Serologic tests cannot provide information on clinical response to anti-HCV therapy

-Reactive screening test results should be followed by a supplemental or confirmatory test, such as RIBA for HCV antibodies or a nucleic acid test for HCV RNA.
+Reactive screening test results should be followed by a supplemental or confirmatory test, such as nucleic acid test for HCV RNA or HCV antibody confirmatory test.
 Nucleic acid tests provide a very sensitive and specific approach for the direct detection of HCV RNA.

 The following algorithms are available in Special Instructions:

 -Testing Algorithm for the Diagnosis of Hepatitis C